Thinking critically about research

 This session gets students thinking critically about research.

-- In Task 1 they discuss a mock news item
+- Task 1: Discuss a mock news item about a correlational study

 Why these tasks matter: